Asymptotics for conformal inference: Introduction

 Finally, we study here novelty detection procedures obtained by applying the Benjamini-Hochberg procedure ($\BH$, \citealp{BH1995}) to the conformal $p$-values \citep{mary2021semisupervised,bates2023testing,marandon2022machine} or to the weighted conformal $p$-values \citep{tibshirani2019conformal,barber2023conformal,jin2023model}.
-Asymptotics for the FDP of such procedures have been extensively studied in the literature, see \cite{GW2002,Neu2008} for iid uniform $p$-values and \cite{DR2011,DR2016,kluger2024central} for several types of dependence structures.
-The present work is in this line of research by seeing (weighted) conformal $p$-values as a particular case of dependent $p$-values, with a very specific dependence structure, induced by the calibration sample.
-We obtain our results in the novelty detection setting by using the techniques introduced in \cite{Neu2008}, that combine functional central limit theorems with the functional delta method.
-In particular, this provides the full asymptotic FDP distribution for the procedure of \cite{jin2023model} (or a variant thereof), for which only in-expectation results were known to our knowledge.
+Asymptotics for the FDP of such procedures have been extensively studied in the literature, see \cite{GW2002,GW2004,Neu2008} for i.i.d. uniform $p$-values and \cite{DR2011,DR2016,kluger2024central} for several types of dependence structures.
+The present work is in this line of research by seeing (weighted) conformal $p$-values as a particular case of dependent $p$-values having a specific dependency structure induced by the common calibration sample.
+In particular, our work shows that the ratio $n/(n+m)$ measures the dependency strength in the double asymptotic regime where both $n$ (calibration sample size) and $m$ (the number of test) tend to infinity.
+In the novelty detection setting, we derive our results by using the techniques introduced in \cite{Neu2008}, that combine functional central limit theorems with the functional delta method.
+In particular, we provide the full asymptotic FDP distribution for the procedure of \cite{jin2023model} (or a variant thereof), for which only in-expectation results were known.